 When we think about traditions, we think about the big ones, like holidays and family reunions.
 Listening to “8 Years Lost,” Paperclipping.com’s Round Table interview with Jackie Wood, I was struck by her yearning to remember the everyday routines and the little traditions.
-(I highly recommend listening to the show.
-It’s very insightful. )
+(Read Jackie’s Guest Post Eight Years of Memories Lost. )

 Whether you’re writing, scrapbooking, or augmenting family tree information, these little traditions tell great stories and go a long way towards defining family rhythms and dynamics.